dgendill/purescript-webrtc/docs/WebRTC/RTC.md

 audioVideoRTCOffer :: RTCOfferOptions
 ```

-RTCOfferOptions with audio and video set to true
+RTCOfferOptions with audio and video set to true.

 #### `noMediaRTCOffer`